-Having a package room is the best way to accommodate Black Friday and holiday deliveries.
+Having a parcel room is the best way to accommodate Black Friday and holiday deliveries.
 Not only does a modern package room provide seamless carrier access, but it also automatically notifies residents to retrieve parcels.
 You and your staff don’t have to lift a finger!

 What’s the best package room solution?

-- Control room access: Installed at the package room entrance, our video intercom allows you to keep the door locked while ensuring easy access for couriers and residents.
+- Control room access.
+Installed at the package room entrance, our video intercom allows you to keep the door locked while ensuring easy access for couriers and residents.
 Authorized people can enter the room with just a PIN code.

-- Provide credentials to delivery carriers: Through the ButterflyMX OS, property managers can assign delivery PINs to each carrier (and change them any time).
+- Provide credentials to delivery carriers.
+Through the ButterflyMX OS, property managers can assign delivery PINs to each carrier (and change them any time).
 Residents can also send a Delivery Pass to carriers for one-time access, which is great for food delivery and Amazon drivers.
 And not to worry if a carrier doesn’t have a credential — they can always video call a resident or front desk staff to request access.

 - Maintain security.
 ButterflyMX enhances security and prevents theft by allowing you to keep doors locked without impeding access.
 Plus, the 156 degree wide-angle camera takes a time- and date-stamped photo whenever someone enters the room, which you can view at any time in the ButterflyMX OS.